robdrimmie/robdrimmie.github.io/_posts/2021-02-27-social-constructs.markdown

 So, there's a... polishing? phase of life.
 Finishing, I suppose, certain educators of people socialized as women may assert.

 And that's a template.
 "Woman".
 It's a template that society creates.
-Sometimes explicitly, as in various religions or cook books where what a woman does is described in detail.
+Sometimes explicitly, as in various religions or archaic cook books where what a woman does, as enforced by the template, is described in detail.

-But I think those are often a cannonization of exisitng norms.
+But I think those are often a cannonization of existing norms.

 Humans are social creatures, as a group we do better when we're together.
 Looking after each other, specializing a bit here and there, people who tend to the near, the community and people who roam.